WHB139426/Grounded-Video-LLM/README.md

 We employ a multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
 To further enhance the temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline.

-**Grounded-VideoLLM** not only excels in fine-grained grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.
+**Grounded-VideoLLM** not only excels in grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.
 <div align="center">
   <img src="model.png"/>
 </div><br/>